 One of the most effective ways to teach how to write a thesis statement is through repeated practice.
 You can do this by incorporating daily bell ringers into your persuasive writing unit.
 To assign this activity, I provide students with three topics to choose from.
 I then prompt them to develop an opinion and write a thesis statement for one.

 You can provide students with a thesis statement anchor chart to reference the guidelines and rules they’ve learned.
-A personalized anchor chart is best – like this FREE Thesis Statement Checklist Bookmark – so that students can have it on hand while they are reading and writing.
+A personalized anchor chart is best – like this free thesis statement bookmark – so that students can have it on hand while they are reading and writing.

 You can distribute the anchor chart at the beginning of your research paper unit.
 Students can refer to it while evaluating thesis statement examples or completing daily practice activities.
-A thesis statement anchor chart has been a complete gamechanger in my classroom, and I’m pleased to learn that many of my students have held on to these – even for their college papers!
+A thesis statement anchor chart has been a complete game-changer in my classroom, and I’m pleased to learn that many of my students have held on to these after completing my course.

 You can collaborate with your students to generate an engaging list of good topics for thesis statements.
-Start by writing down every suggestion that your students come up with.
+Start by writing down every topic that your students suggest.
 Then, you can narrow this list down to avoid broad, far-reaching thesis statements that lead to a watered-down essay.
 When I make this list with my students, we end up with topics that are truly engaging for them.
 I also have the opportunity to clarify which topics might be a little too vague or broad for an exceptional essay.

 Additionally, a topic like “the problem with school” is more of a conclusion.
 To solve this, we work backward to identify some of the aspects of our school that make it an obstacle.
 This can include uniforms, early starts, or cell phone policies.
 This process leads students to a more concise topic, like “cell phone policies in twenty-first-century schools.”

-If you’re looking for engaging thesis statement topics to inspire your students, I’ve included a list of 75 argumentative essay topics as a bonus file in this comprehensive Practice Bundle for How to Write a Thesis Statement.
+If you’re looking for engaging thesis statement topics to inspire your students, I’ve included a list of 75 argumentative essay topics in this practice unit for how to write a thesis statement.

 Tying it All Together